The Coastal North Carolina Plain makes up almost half of the state and can be broken up into three parts:

 Severe weather conditions that affect the NC Coast Best Places To Live include hurricanes and severe thunderstorms.
 These two factors each occur a couple of times a year.

 North Carolina receives plenty of sunshine during the year and has traditionally been very strong in agricultural production, with the Coastal Plain taking the lead throughout the regions.

 If your best place to live includes gardening, you should know the growing season in parts of the North Carolina Coastal Plain, the Outer Banks for instance is nearly 300 days.

-Traditional crops have been tobacco and cotton.
+The North Carolina Coastal Plains traditional crops have been tobacco and cotton.
 Other crops include soybeans, peanuts, potatoes, and sweet potatoes, along with some types of grains.

-© 2005-2013 Places of Value Inc. All Rights Reserved.
+© 2005-2017 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.

 Can I Reprint Your Articles?